Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Remaining Limitations

-• Threading and concurrency are areas with proposals but not yet standardised.
+• Threading and concurrency — proposals exist but aren’t yet standardised.

-• Garbage collection (important for languages like Java, C#, Python) in a separate proposal (WASM-GC), not yet integrated.
+• Garbage collection (important for Java, C#, Python) is in a separate proposal (WASM-GC), not yet integrated.

 • Performance in some JIT-compiled languages may not match native runtime.

-• Debug tooling is still maturing — debuggers, profilers aren’t as rich as for native code.
+• Debug tooling is still maturing — debuggers and profilers aren’t as rich as for native code.

-• Runtime adoption in massive cases (hyperscale serverless) still incipient.
+• Adoption in massive cases (hyperscale serverless) still incipient.

 Why You Care Even If You Don’t Write WASM